microsoft/service-fabric-healer/FabricHealer/PackageRoot/Data/Plugins/Readme Custom Worker Plugin.md

 The plugin model for FabricHealer (FH) allows for a customer to hook a plugin to FH and do custom work during FH startup.
-All custom work plugins must implement ICustomServiceInitializer.
+All custom work plugins must implement ICustomServiceInitializer and must include the CustomServiceInitializer attribute.

 1. Create a .NET 6 Library project.